 1. Charging You A ‘Booking Fee‘

-You ring up to get some advice and book a meeting with a Insolvency Practitioner, only to be told you have to pay a booking fee in advance.
+You ring up to get some advice and book a meeting with an Insolvency Practitioner, only to be told you have to pay a booking fee in advance.
 Don’t be fooled.
 Refuse to pay for what should be free advice and find another company instead.

 2. Telling You Fees Are ‘Standard Practice’